New2-FT_LogoCaps

 Early ART PRINT IMAGES

 I started my first oil painting back in 1967, inspired by Winston Churchill's pamphlet "Painting As A Pastime" that I accidentally discovered when visiting a library.
 Although I never took any art lessons, I did review a few pamphlets about painting techniques.
 Over the next ten years my methodical work only produced five complete paintings.
-Four of them are shown below. {'HV03' is in a private collections and not available.}
+Four of them are shown below. {'HV03' is in a private collection and not available.}

 HV01: Earth-Rise View from Space